 - Origen born in Alexandria, Egypt (circ.
-184-254). - Viewed now as the greatest Christian theologian before the 4th century debates, he was later condemned for perpetuating heresy. - His book, On First Principles (229 CE) is the first attempt at a systematic theology.
-In it... - Christ is God's Wisdom and Word, which existed always with God. - Since he was always with God, he is God by nature.
+184-254). - Viewed now as the greatest Christian theologian before the 4th century debates, he was later condemned for perpetuating heresy. - To explain how Christ became human, Origen said that in the remote past, God created an enormous number of preexistent souls. - Nearly all the souls failed at their mission.